 Roedean girls consistently achieve outstanding A Level results.
-In 2018, we were delighted that 23.3% of all A Level grades were awarded A*, our best results in a decade, with 53.7% A*-A grades.
-Roedean’s academic strength in depth is especially impressive, with well over a third of students achieving at least one A* grade, and nearly one in five achieved two or more A*s.
+In 2019, we were delighted that 22.4% of all A Level grades were awarded A*, with 55.9% A*-A grades.
+Roedean’s academic strength in depth is especially impressive, with well over a third of students achieving at least one A* grade, and nearly one in five achieving two or more A*s.

-In a climate when young women pursuing STEM subjects is very low nationally, Roedean is very proud that 37% of this year’s leavers are going on to study Maths and Science courses at university.
-56% of last year’s cohort took Maths A Level, including one student, whose remarkable 5 A* grades included a 99.5% average across 12 Maths modules, and Physics was one of the top performing subjects at the School, with 79% of the candidates achieving A* or A.
+In a climate when young women pursuing STEM subjects is very low nationally, Roedean is very proud that 31% of this year’s leavers are going on to study Maths and Science courses at university.

 Congratulations to Paloma, who achieved

 A*A*A at A Levels in Spanish, History, and English Literature.
 These brilliant grades mean that she will take up her place at Newnham College Cambridge in October, where she will read Spanish and Portuguese.
 Paloma is also a talented harpist, and is proud to have reached the Final of Miss Brighton: ‘In this ‘Me Too’ era, I think it is more important than ever that women are seen not simply for their outer beauty and I wanted to prove that you can be intelligent and

 In the context of increasing rigour and challenge at GCSE level, Roedean students achieved excellent GCSE examination results, with 52% at Grade 9-8, the highest percentage at this level in the School’s history.
 33% of examinations were awarded the new elite Grade 9, and 68% A*-A this year reflects our consistent success at this level over the last five years.